jenskutilek/voc/README.md

 ## voc_parse

 Parse a VOLT project file (.vtp) using fontTools.voltLib.
 This can be used as a syntax check.
+It doesn't compile the project.

 ```bash
 $ voc_parse VTP_PATH